 With fluid leaving your body so quickly, dehydration can be a big problem.
 Though it might seem like even more liquid is the last thing you need when you’re having to dash to the gents/ladies, regular sips of water during and after drinking are what you need to keep yourself hydrated.

-Another way to avoid dehydration from alcohol is to stay within the low risk unit guidelines.
+Another way to avoid dehydration from alcohol is to stay within the UK Chief Medical Officers' (CMO) low risk drinking guidelines which advises:

 Switching to alcoholic drinks with less volume, such as shots, won't stem the flow either.
 That’s because whether you're drinking pints or doing shots, it's the diuretic element of the alcohol which is key to producing all that wee.